-Parma are back on the up in Italian football after the doom and gloom of bankruptcy and almost extinction.
+Parma are BACK, winning promotion to the top-flight of Italian football after the doom and gloom of bankruptcy and almost extinction.

 After their second rebirth as a club in the space of a decade, one of Italy’s most recognised clubs have earned back to back promotions as they climb the league ladder again.